Lawani-EJ/Microsoft-Website-Clone/README.md

-# 🌈 My Microsoft Homepage Recreation Project
+# Microsoft Homepage Recreation Project

 Hey there, fellow adventurer! 🚀 Welcome to my happy place, where I'm on a quest to recreate the magic of the official Microsoft webpage. 😄 Join me in this joyous journey of coding, creativity, and a touch of whimsy using HTML, CSS, and a sprinkle of JavaScript.